BV-BRC/BV-BRC-Docs/docroot/quick_references/services/taxonomic_classification_service.md

 ## Sample Identifiers
 The SAMPLE IDENTIFIER Field will auto populate with the file name.
 Edit the field by clicking into the text box.
 The text entered to this the SAMPLE IDENTIFER fields will be used throughout the output files for the service.
 This documentation refers to this field as a sample id.
 ### Paired read library
-**Read File 1 & 2:** Many paired read libraries are given as file pairs, with each file containing half of each read pair.
+**Read File 1 & 2:** Many paired read libraries are given as FASTQ file pairs, with each file containing half of each read pair.
 Paired read files are expected to be sorted such that each read in a pair occurs in the same Nth position as its mate in their respective files.
 These files are specified as READ FILE 1 and READ FILE 2.
 For a given file pair, the selection of which file is READ 1 and which is READ 2 does not matter.

 ### Single read library
-**Read File:** The fastq file containing the reads.
+**Read File:** The FASTQ file containing the reads.

 ### SRA run accession
 Allows direct upload of read files from the [NCBI Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) to the ervice.
 Entering the SRR accession number and clicking the arrow will add the file to the selected libraries box for use in the assembly.